erique/playsid.library/README.txt

 These are at least HippoPlayer and DeliTracker.

-HippoPlayer also provides additional integration in the user interface: output mode selection, volume setting, scope display.
+HippoPlayer also provides additional integration in the user interface: output mode selection, reSID sampling setttings, volume setting, scope display.
 With Hippo the environment variable setting is not used.

 If you're running kickstart 1.3 or a 68000 you should use the original library version.